w3c/secure-payment-confirmation/scope.md

 * Alice drops her phone in the river.
 * For housekeeping, she logs into her bank site and removes information about the authenticator.
 This causes the bank to remove any bindings between that authenticator and any instruments.
 * Through her operating system or browser settings, Alice removes references to her authenticator.
-This causes the browser to remove any SPC Credentials that refer to that authenticator.
+This causes the browser to remove any SPC-related information related to that authenticator.

 ### Instrument detail update